taming-the-state-in-react/taming-the-state-in-react/manuscript/04-redux-advanced/01-redux-patterns.md

-# Redux Patterns and Best Practices
+# Redux Patterns, Techniques and Best Practices

 There are several patterns and best practices that you can apply in a Redux application.
 I will go through a handful of them to point you in the right direction.
 However, the evolving patterns and best practices around the ecosystem are fast paced.
 You want to read more about these topics on your own.